ArctosDB/documentation-wiki/_how_to/How-to-Bulkload-Agents.markdown

 ### Use the Agent Namestring Formatter

-This tool will format names into "first middle last" and provide information about whether an Agent name appears proper, may have invalid characters, or be missing information.
+This tool will format names into "first middle last" and provide information about whether an Agent name appears proper, may have invalid characters, or be missing information and requires a CSV with a single column header of **preferred_names**.
 To access this tool, from the Arctos main menu select **Reports/Services > Data Services > Agent Namestring Formatter**

 Use the preferred_name file created above to upload to this tool.
 Selecting "Upload This File" will provide results that include three colums: